-The Department is required to allocate a portion of the gallonage tax to each county where a licensed distillery is located.34 For the Department to make this allocation, distilleries are required to report, monthly, the number of gallons of product sold to wholesalers.
+The Department must allocate a portion of the gallonage tax to each county where a licensed distillery is located.34 To make this allocation, distilleries must report monthly the number of gallons of product sold to wholesalers.
 Distilleries should file these reports in TNTAP.